kilipan/nasin-toki/README.md

 We are talking first and foremost about a `tomo`.
 The modifier tells us that the `tomo` is in some way related to the semantic field of `waso`.

+### negation
+To negate the a phrase, just append the word `ala`.

+Examples:
+`mi pali ala` - "I will not work."
+`jan ala li lon tomo ni` - "Nobody is in this house."
+`sina utala ala e waso suli` - "You don't fight the horse-sized duck."
+`ilo li tawa e jan ala` - "The tool moves non-persons."
+(Maybe it's a conveyor belt in a factory.)

 ### multiple modifiers
 If multiple modifiers are present they all apply to the head of the phrase.
 We can simply append modifiers like `X Y Z` is an `X` that is related to `Y` and to `Z`